eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 }
 ```

-The above snippet is the shorthand for writing the below.
+The above snippet is the same as writing

 ```typescript
 class Person {